Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

     usage: annogesic terminator [-h] [--TransTermHP_path TRANSTERMHP_PATH]
                                 [--expterm_path EXPTERM_PATH]
                                 [--RNAfold_path RNAFOLD_PATH]
                                 [--fasta_folder FASTA_FOLDER]
                                 [--annotation_folder ANNOTATION_FOLDER]
                                 [--transcript_folder TRANSCRIPT_FOLDER]
                                 [--sRNA SRNA] [--statistics]
                                 [--tex_wig_folder TEX_WIG_FOLDER]
                                 [--frag_wig_folder FRAG_WIG_FOLDER]
                                 [--decrease DECREASE]
                                 [--fuzzy_detect_coverage FUZZY_DETECT_COVERAGE]
                                 [--fuzzy_within_transcript FUZZY_WITHIN_TRANSCRIPT]
                                 [--fuzzy_downstream_transcript FUZZY_DOWNSTREAM_TRANSCRIPT]
                                 [--fuzzy_within_gene FUZZY_WITHIN_GENE]
                                 [--fuzzy_downstream_gene FUZZY_DOWNSTREAM_GENE]
                                 [--highest_coverage HIGHEST_COVERAGE]
                                 [-tl TEX_NOTEX_LIBS] [-fl FRAG_LIBS]
                                 [-te TEX_NOTEX] [-rt REPLICATES_TEX]
                                 [-rf REPLICATES_FRAG] [-tb] [-ml MIN_LOOP_LENGTH]
                                 [-Ml MAX_LOOP_LENGTH] [-ms MIN_STEM_LENGTH]
                                 [-Ms MAX_STEM_LENGTH] [-mr MISS_RATE]
-	                            [-mu MIN_U_TAIL_LENGTH] [-ru RANGE_U_TAIL]
+                                [-mu MIN_U_TAIL_LENGTH] [-ru RANGE_U_TAIL] [-kp]
                                 [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --TransTermHP_path TRANSTERMHP_PATH
                             Please assign the path of "transterm" in TransTermHP.
       --expterm_path EXPTERM_PATH
                             Please assign the path of your expterm.dat for TransTermHP.
 Default is /usr/local/bin/expterm.dat
       --RNAfold_path RNAFOLD_PATH
                             If you want to assign the path of "RNAfold" of Vienna package, please assign here.
       --fasta_folder FASTA_FOLDER, -f FASTA_FOLDER
                             The path of genome fasta folder.
       --annotation_folder ANNOTATION_FOLDER, -g ANNOTATION_FOLDER
                             The path of genome annotation gff folder.
       --transcript_folder TRANSCRIPT_FOLDER, -a TRANSCRIPT_FOLDER
                             The folder which stores gff files of transcript assembly.
       --sRNA SRNA, -sr SRNA
                             If you want to include sRNA information, please assign the folder of sRNA gff files.
       --statistics, -s      Doing statistics for TransTermHP.
 The name of statistics file is - stat_terminator_$STRAIN_NAME.csv.
                             Default is False.
       --tex_wig_folder TEX_WIG_FOLDER, -tw TEX_WIG_FOLDER
                             If you want to use tex +/- libraries, please assign tex +/- wig folder.
       --frag_wig_folder FRAG_WIG_FOLDER, -fw FRAG_WIG_FOLDER
                             If you want to use fragmented libraries, please assign fragmented wig folder.
       --decrease DECREASE, -d DECREASE
                             If the (lowest coverage / highest coverage) in the terminator is smaller than this number, it will consider this terminator have coverage dramatic
                             decreasing in it.
 Default is 0.5.
       --fuzzy_detect_coverage FUZZY_DETECT_COVERAGE, -fc FUZZY_DETECT_COVERAGE
                             It will elongate the number of nucleotides(you assign here) from both terminal site.
 If it can found the coverage dramatic decreasing within this range, it will still consider the terminator have coverage dramatic decrease in it.
 Default is 30.
       --fuzzy_within_transcript FUZZY_WITHIN_TRANSCRIPT, -fut FUZZY_WITHIN_TRANSCRIPT
                             If the candidates are within transcript and the distance between the end of gene/transcript and terminator candidate is within this number, it will be consider as terminator.
 Default is 30.
       --fuzzy_downstream_transcript FUZZY_DOWNSTREAM_TRANSCRIPT, -fdt FUZZY_DOWNSTREAM_TRANSCRIPT
                             If the candidates are downstream of transcript and the distance between the end of gene/transcript and terminator candidate is within this number, it will be consider as terminator.
 Default is 30.
       --fuzzy_within_gene FUZZY_WITHIN_GENE, -fuc FUZZY_WITHIN_GENE
                             If the candidates are upstream of gene and the distance between the end of gene and terminator candidate is within this number, it will be consider as terminator.
 Default is 10.
       --fuzzy_downstream_gene FUZZY_DOWNSTREAM_GENE, -fdg FUZZY_DOWNSTREAM_GENE
                             If the candidates are downstream of gene and the distance between the end of gene and terminator candidate is within this number, it will be consider as terminator.
 Default is 310.
       --highest_coverage HIGHEST_COVERAGE, -hc HIGHEST_COVERAGE
                             If the highest coverage of terminator is below to this number, the terminator will be classify to non-detect, but still included in "all_candidates".
 Default is 10.
       -tl TEX_NOTEX_LIBS, --tex_notex_libs TEX_NOTEX_LIBS
                             Library name of tex and notex library.
 The format is: wig_file_name:tex_treat_or_not(tex or notex):condition
                             _id(integer):replicate_id(alphabet):strand(+ or -).
 If
                             you have multiple wig files, please use comma to separate the wig files.
 For example,
                             wig1:tex:1:a:+,wig2:tex:1:a:-.
       -fl FRAG_LIBS, --frag_libs FRAG_LIBS
                             Library name of fragmented library.
 The format is: wig _file_name:fragmented(frag):condition_id(integer):repl
                             icate_id(alphabet):strand(+ or -).
 If you have
                             multiple wig files, please use comma to separate the wig files.
 For example,
                             wig1:frag:1:a:+,wig2:frag:1:a:-.
       -te TEX_NOTEX, --tex_notex TEX_NOTEX
                             For tex +/- library, terminators should be detected by both or just one.(1/2) Default is 1.
       -rt REPLICATES_TEX, --replicates_tex REPLICATES_TEX
                             The terminator of tex +/- library should be detected by more than this number of replicates.
       -rf REPLICATES_FRAG, --replicates_frag REPLICATES_FRAG
-	                        The terminator of fragmented library should be detected more by than this number of replicates.
+                            The terminator of fragmented library should be detected by more than this number of replicates.
       -tb, --table_best     Output table only contains most decreasing track.
                             Default is False.
       -ml MIN_LOOP_LENGTH, --min_loop_length MIN_LOOP_LENGTH
                             The minimum length of loop for terminator.
 Default is 3 nts.
       -Ml MAX_LOOP_LENGTH, --max_loop_length MAX_LOOP_LENGTH
                             The maximum length of loop for terminator.
 Default is 10 nts.
       -ms MIN_STEM_LENGTH, --min_stem_length MIN_STEM_LENGTH
                             The minimum length of stem for terminator.
 Default is 4 nts.
       -Ms MAX_STEM_LENGTH, --max_stem_length MAX_STEM_LENGTH
                             The maximum length of stem for terminator.
 Default is 20 nts.
       -mr MISS_RATE, --miss_rate MISS_RATE
                             How many percentage of nucleotides which has no base pair in the stem.
 Default is 0.25.
       -mu MIN_U_TAIL_LENGTH, --min_U_tail_length MIN_U_TAIL_LENGTH
                             The minimum length of U tail for terminator.
 Default is 3 nts.
       -ru RANGE_U_TAIL, --range_U_tail RANGE_U_TAIL
                             How long of nucleotides that you want to detect for U tail.
 For example, if --range_U_tail is 6 and --min_U_tail_length is 3, and there are 3 U within 6 nts, it will be assigned to detecting U tail successfully.
 Default is 6.
+      -kp, --keep_multi_term
+                            Sometimes, one gene is associated with more terminator candidates.
+In default, it will only keep the high confident one.
+If you want to keep all terminators which associated with the same gene, please turn it on.
+Default is False.

 - Output files